Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/Use IFTTT for Web Service.rst

 |image13|

-On the Webhooks service page, click on the “Documentation” tab.
+On the Webhooks service page, click on the "Documentation" tab.

 |image14|